AndreMIsidoro/tools/bloodhound/README.md

+## Usage Bloodhound

 First we need to use https://github.com/BloodHoundAD/SharpHound or https://github.com/dirkjanm/BloodHound.py for data collection:

     bloodhound-python -d <domain_name> -c all -u <username> -p <password> -ns <target_ip> --zip

-## Usage Bloodhound
+(If we are in a windows machine, logged in a a user, but with now password, we can download the sharphound.exe and run it in the context of the user)

-Start bloodhound by doing
+Then, start bloodhound by doing

     docker compose -f - up -d